SaherAlSous/Nexgo-Android-Public/README.md

 ![Nexgo, Inc](/res/img/nexgo_logo_white.png)

-Nexgo is a company focused on providing hardware and software solutions to the Payments industry.
-Our current line of terminals runs on a customized and hardended version Android operating system.
-Due to the prevelence of Android in the wild, outside developers will find it exceedingly easy to create software solutions with the Nexgo devices.
+Nexgo is focused on providing hardware and software solutions to the Payments industry.
+Our current line of point-of-sale terminals runs a customized and hardended version Android operating system that has been certified with PCI.
+Due to the prevelence of Android in the "wild", outside developers will find it exceedingly easy to create software solutions on the Nexgo devices.

-We focus on [3] main scenarios:
+This repository  will focus on [2] main scenarios:
-  1. Allowing outside parties to use Semi-Integration to process payments using our pre-certified payment applications.
+  1. Providing the ability to use Semi-Integration to allow 3rd parties to easily take payments using our pre-certified payment applications.
+Our Semi-Integration solution is called *SmartConnect* on the Android devices, and it allows initiating payment transactions by sending a message to our payment application over standard Android 'Intents' or standard TCP.
-  2. Allowing outside parties the ability to create their own payment application using our device and its SDK.
+  2. Providing the ability to use our device SDK to allow 3rd parties to create their own solutions from the ground up using the integrated  MSR/EMV/NFC readers, printer, and other hardware on the device.

-  3. Allowing outside parties to create their own solutions that may be outside of payments, such as ticketing and registration.
+Contents:
+  * Semi-Integration (SmartConnect)
+  * Nexgo Device SDK
+  * Sample Applications
+  * FAQ

 This repository will provide the information necessary to get you off the ground and to begin integrating into the Nexgo family of devices.